Taxi (pinball): Gameplay

 The game is controlled with two flippers and a manual plunger.
 At the start of each ball the player performs a skillshot to try to launch the ball with the correct force for five revolutions of the spinout bowl to score the maximum 100K points (with applicable multiplier), but avoid a sixth revolution which resets the score awarded to 1K.

 The main goal of the game is to pick up five passengers: Pin-Bot, Gorbie, Lola (or Marilyn in the early version), Drac, and Santa Claus who are represented by inserts on the playfield.
 Drac, Santa, and Gorbie are each located at a particular shot around the playfield, whereas Lola and Pin-Bot are each associated with one of the banks of drop-targets.
 When one of the potential passengers hails for a taxi, a light behind them in the backbox illuminates.
-Collecting all five passengers lights the Jackpot, which is available to collect for a few seconds; if the player is unsuccessful Lola gets out of the Taxi and must be picked up again.
+Collecting all five passengers lights the Jackpot, which is available to collect for a few seconds; if the player is unsuccessful Lola gets out of the taxi and must be picked up again.
 If "carry passengers" is not lit, all passengers are lost when the ball drains.

 Underneath the score display are a series of five awards which can be collected during the game.
 The game has a two ball multiball.

 Reception

+Pinball Trader found it to be an above average game rating it at 6/10, criticizing some of the rules calling it a "safe game which breaks little ground".

+Pinball Player found it to be a challenging game, and underrated with the sound effects praised, and the backglass called imaginative.

 The pinball machine appeared in Madonna's Sex book in 1992, with her on top of the playfield in an unusual pose.